 Government wants to put a check point for this and hence a provision has inserted to tax when there is a conversion of stock in trade to capital asset.

-Amendment in the section 28 is brought by way of inserting clause (via) i.e. the fair market value of inventory as on the date on which it is converted into, or treated as, a capital asset determined in the prescribed manner will be treated as “Income” under the head “Profits and gains of business or profession”.
+Insertion of clause (via) i.e. the fair market value of inventory as on the date on which it is converted into, or treated as, a capital asset determined in the prescribed manner will be treated as “Income” under the head “Profits and gains of business or profession”.

 If you observe the new clause (via), it mentions that fair market value of inventory as income instead of profits arising out of conversion.
 This needs to be corrected.

-Amendment in the section 2(24) is brought by way of inserting clause (xiia) i.e. Income includes fair market value of the stock-in-trade referred to in Clause (via) of section 28 also.
+Insertion of clause (xiia) i.e. Income includes fair market value of the stock-in-trade referred to in Clause (via) of section 28 also.
 Here also it should have been “profits or gains arising out of conversion” instead of “fair market value of the inventory”.

-Amendment in the section 49 is brought by way of inserting subsection (9) i.e. for calculating capital gain from transfer of capital asset referred to in section 28 (via), cost of acquisition shall be fair market value of the capital asset on the date of conversion.
+Insertion of subsection (9) i.e. for calculating capital gain from transfer of capital asset referred to in section 28 (via), cost of acquisition shall be fair market value of the capital asset on the date of conversion.

 Here fair market value needs to be calculated in a prescribed manner.
 However, the prescribed manner for determination of fair market value is not yet specified.